Best Kettlebell Trap Workouts of 2024

 • Hits the traps from a different angle than shrugs

-• Also works the rhomboids, triceps, hamstrings, and lower back
+• Also works the rhomboids, triceps, build hamstring strength, and lower back

 • Improves rear delt and upper back strength